|width||The new GUI width|

 position as that for the application surface (the area where your

 game is being drawn) and the width and height will be stretched to

 fit the this surface, such that setting a GUI width of 256px with

 this function when the application surface is 512px would stretch

 those 256 pixels to fit, effectively making the pixels twice as

 large.
 This is ideal for those games that have aspect ratio

 correction set in the global Game Settings.

-The above code will lock the draw GUI event to the given width and height, scaling all components to fit either the application surface, or the display, using that proportion.
+The above code will set the GUI to the given width and height, scaling all components to fit the application_surface using that proportion.

 The above code will reset the GUI event to the same position, width and height as the application_surface.